Fiji's Virus Spike "Call for Awakening" to the Pacific Islands: Red Cross | ExBulletin

 Fiji’s Virus Spike “Call for Awakening” to the Pacific Islands: Red Cross

-Fiji’s two largest hospitals have been converted to dedicated Covid-19 facilities, doubling cases every nine days since the second wave began in April.
+The two largest hospitals in Fiji have been converted to dedicated COVID-19 facilities, doubling cases every nine days since the second wave began in April.

 According to Katie Greenwood, chief of the Red Cross Pacific, the situation is a “serious awakening call” and indicates the need for greater urgency across the region.